 Biking, Boating, Camping, Fishing, Hiking, Hunting, Picnicking, OHV Riding, Scenic Drives, Winter Rec – Cross Country Skiing, Snowmobiling, Snowshoeing

-Silver Thread Scenic Byway – This 117-mile highway is hidden away in the southwest of Colorado.
+The San Juan Skyway is a 233-mile loop of Southwest Colorado passing through three national forests.
+There’s limitless recreation on the route.
+Another national scenic byway, the Silver Thread Scenic Byway is a 117-mile highway hidden away in the southwest of Colorado.
 Along it’s journey from the Blue Mesa Reservoir near Gunnison, south past Lake City and Creede, it passes by natural landmarks, historic districts.
 Camping is easy to find the whole way.
 The Rio Grand Recreation Area is located near Creede.

 Map: Rio Grande NF (shown in dark green) (.png)